Best Kayak For The Money

 Do Cheap And Affordable Kayaks Last Long?

-If you look after your yak it should last you a long time.
+If you look after your budget kayak, it should last you a pretty long time.

-Cheaper end yaks tend to be made out of polyethylene, which is a durable material and resistant to bumps and scrapes but it can be weakened by UV light, so it might be worth investing in a protective cover for when it’s not in use.
+The best cheap kayaks tend to be made out of polyethylene, which is a durable material.
+It is generally resistant to bumps and scrapes but it can be weakened by UV light, so it might be worth investing in a protective cover for when it’s not in use.

 Summarizing Kayaks On A Budget

-Now you know what to look for in an affordable kayak you’ll hopefully be able to find your own vessel so you can enjoy more time on the water.
+Now that you've seen some of the cheap kayaks reviews, you know what to look for in a budget kayak you’ll hopefully be able to find your own vessel so you can enjoy more time on the water.

 Consider what you hope to get from your new yak and what you’d like it to offer you.
 If there are two of you hoping to kayak together, then a tandem might be better value.